A Deep Generative Model for Reordering Adjacency Matrices: Evaluation

 \subsubsection{Discussion}

 For many computer vision tasks, including image generation \cite{DCGAN, StyleGAN2}, convolutional neural networks (CNNs) generally outperform fully-connected neural networks (i.e., multilayer perceptrons), even though a CNN often has a significantly fewer number of trainable parameters.
 However, in this evaluation, the MLP encoders consistently show lower error rates than the Conv encoders when using the same decoder.
-This difference suggests that matrix reordering requires capturing global patterns of the \emph{images} (i.e., reordered adjacency matrices), which is what CNNs are not good at as they process a local neighborhood at a time.
+A further study using explainable artificial intelligence techniques \cite{VAinDL} is required to better understand the main cause of the accuracy differences.
+However, this difference suggests that matrix reordering requires capturing global patterns of the \emph{images} (i.e., reordered adjacency matrices), which is what CNNs are not good at as they process a local neighborhood at a time \cite{NonLocal, SAGAN}.

 While the MLP encoders are able to capture global patterns, they are not scalable in terms of the number of nodes, as shown in the GPU memory usage (\autoref{dmr:fig:quantitative}c).
 Thus, a memory-efficient architecture is necessary to support larger graphs.
 For images, several non-local modules have been introduced to understand global image structures by capturing long-range dependencies between pixels \cite{NonLocal, SAGAN, StdAlnSelfAttn}.
 Although general non-local modules also consume a significant amount of memory, there have been some attempts to simplify non-local modules for images \cite{GCNet, EffAttn} to reduce memory usage.
 Moreover, we believe taking the sparsity of real-world networks (i.e., an adjacency matrix is often a sparse matrix) \cite{Barabasi16} into account could drastically decrease memory consumption.